MayoDuckPy/CMPUT404-assignment-css-hell/README.md

 books with an additional custom theme applied.
 Each book has been modified to link to the new CSS theme and the correct book cover.

+## Part II

+Part II lives in the `homepage/` directory and consists of two HTML pages both with the same content but drastically different CSS themes.

 # License/Copyright

 Textual content is copyright Michael Huang (C) 2022 under the CC-BY-SA 4.0